BenWilliams89/Psychology-Website/README.md

 The use of AI:

 - Chat GPT helped me create blog posts that were inline with the services that the website offer

+- Code Creation: Having Co-pilot set up the intial html doc type on pages was a great time saver.

+- Debugging: Using Copilot to help source ideas for bug fixed was a great learning experience, It also helped come up with soloutions I hadn't though of.

+- Automated Testing : adjustments were made off recommendations by copilot to help certain tests pass

+- Performance: Suggestions of how to code less where useful and impacful on my lightening score results

+- Overall Impact: AI is a fantastic resource to help improce my learning and coding.

 - AI was used to create the ERD from my inital outlines
 ![AI suggested this would be a good ERD for blog posts](/assets/Blog%20Posts%20ERD.png)
 ![AI suggested this would be a good ERD for blog comment posts](/assets/Comment%20ERD.png)